 Subbie Retreat and Advisory Program

-Subbies celebrate the end of their first week at Uni by going on a retreat planned for them by their Subbie Buddies and advisers.
-Subbies continue to meet during the 1st quarter in study halls that help with adjustment to Uni’s academic expectations and social life.
+Subbies celebrate the end of their first week at Uni by going on a retreat planned for them by their Subbie Buddies and advisors.
+Subbies continue to meet for the first 3 quarters in study halls that help with adjustment to Uni’s academic expectations and social life.

-The lounge promises an inviting atmosphere in which to sleep, talk, study or listen to music in a place where students are welcome.
-Use of the lounge is a privilege and plays an integral role in the daily lives of a large percentage of the student body.
-Historically, only students in grades 11-12 have been allowed by the students to use the lounge.
+The lounge promises an inviting atmosphere in which to sleep, talk, study, or listen to music in a place where students are welcome.
+The use of the lounge is a privilege and plays an integral role in the daily lives of a large percentage of the student body.
+Historically, only students in grades 11-12 have been allowed to use the lounge.

 Dances and Social Events

 All Uni High dances (excluding Prom) are open to all students of the school.
-A nominal fee may be charged for admission to many dances.
-This fee is used as either a fund raiser for a class/organization, or to help offset the cost of organizing the dance.
+A nominal fee may be charged for admission to dances.
+This fee is used as either a fundraiser for a class/organization or to help offset the cost of organizing the dance.
 Below are some of the main dances held each year at Uni High, the sponsoring group, and the times:

 - Howdy Hop: The Howdy Hop is the first official dance of the year.
 It provides an opportunity for students to get better acquainted.
 (Student Council, 8-11 p.m.)